 I love the science behind this recipe.
 Pie crusts start with flour, a dry ingredient.
 Moisture is needed to pull the dry ingredients together, but you don’t want too much moisture or the final crust won’t be flakey.

 If you use vodka, the moisture of it will pull the dry ingredients together and then bake off when the pie bakes.
-The results is the perfect flake crust.
+The results is the perfect flakey layers in this delicious pie crust.

 If you are serving someone who is sober or you don’t ever cook with alcohol, you can use vinegar as a replacement, but please note that it will leave a residual taste.

-Pie crust with butter and shortening
+Pie Crust with Butter and Shortening

-The butter creates the most delicious taste to the pie crust.
+This recipe has both butter and shortening (vegetable lard or Crisco).
+The butter lends the most delicious flavor to the pie crust.
 But a pie crust made completely of butter will be less likely to hold it’s shape.
+Therefore, we add shortening to this recipe.
+While it doesn’t taste as amazing, it holds the shape of the crust.
+The two together are the beginning of the best pie crust.

 How to Make Pie Crust